Bild Lilli doll

-The Bild Lilli doll was a German fashion doll launched on August 12, 1955, and produced until 1964.
-Its design was based on the comic-strip character Lilli, created by Reinhard Beuthien for the German tabloid newspaper Bild.
-The doll was made of polystyrene, came in two sizes, and had an available wardrobe of 1950s fashion.
+The Bild Lilli doll was a West German line of fashion doll launched by Greiner & Hausser GmbH on August 12, 1955 and produced until 1964.
+Its design was based on the comic-strip character Lilli, created by Reinhard Beuthien for the tabloid newspaper Bild.
+The doll was made of polystyrene, came in two sizes, and had an available wardrobe of 1950's fashion.
 The Lilli doll was copied, and altered to some degree, for Mattel upon the direction of that company's co-founder, Ruth Handler.
-Mattel acquired the rights to Bild Lilli in 1964, and production of the German doll ceased, in favor of Mattel's new vinyl doll, which they called Barbie.
+Mattel acquired the rights to Bild Lilli in 1964, and production of the German doll ceased in favor of Mattel's new vinyl doll, which they called Barbie.

 History

 Lilli was a German cartoon character created by Reinhard Beuthien for the German tabloid Bild.
 In 1953, the newspaper decided to market a Lilli doll and contacted Max Weissbrodt of the toy company O&M Hausser in Neustadt bei Coburg.
-Weissbrodt designed a prototype doll based on Beuthien's cartoons, which was sold from 1955 to 1964; that year Mattel acquired the rights to the doll and German production stopped.
-Approximately 130,000 were produced.
-Today Lilli is a collector's piece and commands prices up to several thousand euros, depending on condition, packaging and clothes.
-In the Coburg Doll Museum, over 1,000 historic dolls are displayed, including the Lilli doll, the "grandmother" of the world-famous Barbie.
+Weissbrodt designed a prototype doll based on Beuthien's cartoons that was sold from 1955 to 1964; that year, Mattel acquired the rights to the doll and German production stopped.

-Cartoon

-Ordered to draw a "filler" cartoon for the June 24, 1952, inaugural issue of Bild, Reinhard Beuthien drew an unruly baby making a mess in her house; his editor disliked it, so he adapted the drawing into a sexy pony-tailed blonde sitting in a fortune-teller's tent.
-She was asking, "Can't you give me the name and address of this tall, handsome, rich man?"
-The cartoon was an immediate success and became a daily feature.

-Lilli was post-war, sassy, and ambitious, "a golddigger, exhibitionist, and floozy".
-The cartoon always consisted of a picture of Lilli talking, while dressed or undressed in a manner that showed her figure, usually to girlfriends, boyfriends, or her boss.
-To a policeman who told her that two-piece swimsuits are banned in the street: "Oh, and in your opinion, what part should I take off?"
-The last Lilli cartoon appeared on January 5, 1961.